 - (1) This column includes the company match for our tax-qualified 401(k) savings plan for employees.
-For more information on the 401(k) savings plan, see also Part II, Item 8, "Financial Statements and Supplementary Data Note 9, Postretirement Benefits, of Notes to Financial Statements" in our annual report on Form 10-K filed with the SEC on February 26, 2024. - (2) Included in the "Supplemental 401(k) Match" column are our contributions that cannot be credited to the tax-qualified 401(k) savings plan because of compensation and contribution limits imposed by the Code.
+For more information on the 401(k) savings plan, see Part II, Item 8, "Financial Statements and Supplementary Data Note 10, Postretirement Benefits, of Notes to Financial Statements" in our annual report on Form 10-K filed with the SEC on February 27, 2025. - (2) Included in the "Supplemental 401(k) Match" column are our contributions that cannot be credited to the tax-qualified 401(k) savings plan because of compensation and contribution limits imposed by the Code.
 See Non-qualified Deferred Compensation for additional discussion. - (3) We pay taxes on behalf of our executives for guest travel, residential home security, and personal use of company aircraft.
-For 2023, this column includes gross ups for residential home security monitoring services for Mr. NeCastro, Mr. Gutting and Ms. Feltz.
-For 2023, this column also includes a gross up for personal use of company aircraft for Mr. NeCastro, and gross ups for guest travel for Messrs.
-NeCastro and Gutting. - (4) We provide professional association and business dining club membership dues for executives. - (5) We pay registration fees and normal travel expenses for an executive's guest when they accompany the executive to certain business functions. - (6) The "Other" column includes executive physicals, the company-paid portion of a comprehensive financial counseling program, the company-paid cost of residential home security, the taxable value of group term life insurance, payments for vacation conversion, taxable fringe benefits and personal use of company aircraft.
-For Mr. NeCastro, Ms. Pelkowski, Ms. Feltz and Mr. Smith, amounts paid in 2023 include \$42,885, \$9,744, \$18,462 and \$18,346, respectively, for vacation conversion.
-For Mr. Gutting, this includes \$28,007 for unused vacation time.
-For Mr. NeCastro, the amount shown for 2023 includes \$74,665 for personal use of the company aircraft.
-We believe allowing the CEO and NEOs access to a company aircraft for business travel, and Mr. NeCastro access to a company aircraft for reasonable and appropriate personal travel mitigates health and safety risks to Mr. NeCastro and the NEOs and allows them to be immediately available to respond to business priorities.
+For 2024, this column includes gross ups for residential home security monitoring services for Mr. NeCastro, a gross up for personal use of company aircraft for Mr. NeCastro, and gross ups for guest travel for Messrs.
+NeCastro, Smith and Srinivasa. - (4) We provide professional association and business dining club membership dues for executives. - (5) We pay registration fees and normal travel expenses for an executive's guest when they accompany the executive to certain business functions. - (6) The "Other" column includes executive physicals, the company-paid portion of a comprehensive financial counseling program, the company-paid cost of residential home security, the taxable value of group term life insurance, payments for vacation conversion, taxable fringe benefits and personal use of company aircraft.
+For Messrs.
+NeCastro, Bolash and Smith, amounts paid in 2024 include \$48,077, \$18,846 and \$19,885, respectively, for vacation conversion.
+For Mr. NeCastro, the amount shown for 2024 includes \$39,624 for personal use of the company aircraft.
+We believe that providing the CEO and NEOs access to a company aircraft for business travel, and Mr. NeCastro access to a company aircraft for reasonable and appropriate personal travel, mitigates health and safety risks to Mr. NeCastro and the NEOs and allows them to be immediately available to respond to business priorities.